You don’t have to look far for news about data breaches these days.

 - Disaster recovery – employee roles and expectations

-Related reading: How communication affects productivity in the workplace
+Related reading: How better communication boosts productivity

 When it comes to cybersecurity, there are some protections that are hard to overlook, such as antivirus software.
 However, there are other less obvious (but equally important) protections in the realm of physical security.

 The following are some recommended best practices when it comes to physically securing your data: